Thairath TV

 Thairath TV (ไทยรัฐทีวี) is a digital terrestrial television channel owned by Triple V Broadcast Co., Ltd., a subsidiary of the news publisher, Thairath, which was owned by Vacharaphol Co., Ltd., launched in April 2014 after they won a digital television broadcast license.

-The channel operated as 24-hour television news channel with news-tensive programming mixed with entertainment and sports program.
+The channel operated as 24-hour television news channel with news-tensive programming mixed with entertainment and sports programs.

 Thairath TV is the first television station in Thailand to broadcast LINE messages from viewer during newscasts started from 12 August 2015.

 Former politicians Chuwit Kamolvisit becoming host of "Tee Sak Na" program during primetime newscast Thairath News Show in weekday editions first aired on 31 January 2017.

 History

 From 1 April 2014, Thairath TV began a trial broadcast. through the signal transmission equipment of MCOT Public Company Limited as a test picture with Dolby sound system 5.1.

-Previously, on 11 November 2013, the Thairath TV news department test broadcasting via the Internet a live report on the reading of the International Criminal Court's verdict for the interpretation of the Judgment on the Preah Vihear Temple Case.

 Started broadcasting on 1 April 2014 at 6:00 p.m.
 At 7:00 p.m., thus entering the daily news program Thairath News Show, before that, there is the live broadcast of Thairath TV Opening Ceremony held at Center Point Studio, Soi Lasalle, it was presented in the form of a TV Battle special from 7:15-9:00 PM, which previewed two new programs at a time, Then, the audience in the studio vote for both entries.
 When it works out which program has more points, Thairath TV will broadcast that program in the channel's earliest program chart.